 - Chopped fresh parsley and basil, for garnish (optional)

 - Heat dutch oven, or heavy bottomed pot, over medium-high heat.
-Add 1 tbsp of olive oil and 1 tbsp of butter and melt.
+Add 1 tablespoon of olive oil and 1 tablespoon of butter and melt.
 When your pot is hot, add the shaved steak to the pot in an even layer without overcrowding the meat.
 You may need to work in batches if your pot is too small.
 Cook the steak for 1 minute.
 Stir steak and cook for another 30 seconds to 1 minute.
 You do not want to overcook the steak.
 Remove the steak to a clean plate and set aside.

 - Add the remaining olive oil and butter to the pot at medium-high heat.
 Add the sliced onions and green peppers.
 Cook for about 5 minutes, stirring occasionally to prevent burning.
 Once soft, remove peppers and onions and add to the plate with your cooked steak.